FISHING IN MARINA DEL REY

 What’s a trip to the ocean without a chance to hook a prize catch?
 In Marina del Rey, you can be at the water’s edge, pole in hand, in just minutes.
 Or, connect with a licensed sportfishing or charter company to head out into the big blue for some deep-sea action off the Los Angeles coast.

-Licensed fishing is permitted at the north and south jetties, as well as at the Venice Pier, which doesn’t require a license.
+Licensed fishing is permitted at the north and south jetties.
+You can also fish at the nearby Venice Pier, which doesn’t require a license.
 Fishing licenses and bait are available at the West Marine store, located at 4750 Admiralty Way in the Waterside shopping center.
 310-823-5357.
 The shop doesn’t rent tackle, but there is plenty for sale.

-Marina del Rey Sportfishing offers the easiest and affordable option for single-day fishing excursions in Los Angeles.
-Choose from open party (public) half-day and three-quarter day fishing trips into Santa Monica Bay, offered year-round.
+Marina del Rey Sportfishing offers the most affordable option for single-day fishing excursions in Los Angeles.
+Choose from open-party (public) half-day and three-quarter-day fishing trips out onto Santa Monica Bay, offered year-round.
 Private charters are also available.
 Santa Monica Bay is home to numerous types of gamefish.
 Depending on the season, you’ll be on the hunt for halibut, barracuda, sand bass, calico bass, white sea bass, and yellowtail.
 The boat service includes fish cleaning and packaging, or you can catch-and-release.

 A valid fishing license is required for anyone over age 15, and you can buy a one-day license on the boat.
-Marina del Rey Sportfishing also offers tackle rental onboard for an extra $10.
-Cash only.
-The vendor departs from Dock 52 (13552 Fiji Way), which has a large parking lot with free parking.
-310-822-3625 or 800-822-3625.
+Marina del Rey Sportfishing also offers tackle rental onboard for an extra $10 (cash only).
+The boat departs from Dock 52 (13552 Fiji Way), which has a large parking lot with free parking.
+310-822-3625; 800-822-3625.